Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 What if your merino wool has shrunk?

-Merino wool can shrink if you treat it incorrectly.
-The scales on the fibers close and air escapes from the fiber.
+Merino wool can shrink if handled incorrectly.
+The scales on the fibers close, and air escapes.

 Causes: